The EU-Asia Financial Services Roundtable

 The EU-Asia Financial Services Roundtable regularly organises events with European and Asian policymakers to discuss crosscutting issues which are important to both regions of the world.

-In April 2019, members of the EU-Asia Financial Services Round Table will meet with H.E.
+In April 2019, members of the EU-Asia Financial Services Round Table met with H.E.
 Justin Brown, Ambassador of Australia to the European Union.